adam-gomez/clustering-project/README.md

         * `host` - the host address for the MySQL Server

 ### prepare.py
-* The functions in prepare.py and features.py can be imported to another file.
+* The functions in prepare.py can be imported to another file.
 Each function is specific to the task developed during the data science pipeline of this project and may need to be altered to suit different purposes.
 ### model.ipynb
 * Aenean viverra accumsan massa, vitae tincidunt risus laoreet sed.
 Donec fermentum, mauris quis porttitor mollis, ante magna hendrerit lorem, in blandit risus turpis id nisi.